 In order to evaluate proposals to improve energy efficiency in buildings, the Council adopted the Life Cycle Cost Tool (LCCT-Appendix B) developed by the Washington State Office of Financial Management (OFM).
-All measures must be cost effective, and the Council determined that a net present savings over a 50 year period meets the cost effectiveness criteria.
+All measures must be technically feasible, commercially available and developed to yield the lowest overall cost to the building owner and occupant while meeting the energy reduction goals established under RCW 19.27A.160, and the Council determined that a net present savings over a 50 year period meets the cost effectiveness criteria.